 Huyton, J., Sanders, L., & Hillier, E. (2011) ‘Wellbeing factors in the vocational preparation of student teachers for the school experience placement’ Higher Education Academy ESCalate-funded study ESCalate conference, April 2011, Liverpool Hope University.

-Emily Abbinett first joined Cardiff School of Education in August 2010 as a Research Assistant working on an ESCalate funded research project whilst completing her MSc in Social Science Research Methods at Cardiff University.
+Emily Abbinett first joined Cardiff School of Education and Social Policy in August 2010 as a Research Assistant working on an ESCalate funded research project whilst completing her MSc in Social Science Research Methods at Cardiff University.
 Subsequently, Emily worked on a variety of different research projects including a European project called Interactive Technologies in Language Teaching (iTILT) with 6 other partner countries from the EU 27 and Turkey.
 The aim of the project was to promote good practice in communicative second language teaching using the interactive whiteboard (http://www.itilt.eu/).

 Alongside her teaching commitments, Emily is also studying for a Ph.D. exploring the role of assistive technologies for pupils with visual impairment.
 The research aims to use a range of innovative methodologies to explore how assistive technology supports visually impaired learners in mainstream primary setting, using links established with the RNIB and specialist visual impairment teachers in South Wales.